nikhil-sinnarkar/CarND-Vehicle-Detection-master/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

+The code is conatained in cell 10 of my [notebook](https://github.com/nikhil-sinnarkar/CarND-Vehicle-Detection-master/blob/master/Notebook.ipynb).
 First I analysed a few random frames from the project video to get an idea of where exactaly the road is and where could the carrs be.
 This gave me a rough estimate of the area over which I needed to slide the window to detect vehicles.
 Lets call this area as `scan_area`.
 I took windows of 4 different sizes - 56x56, 64x64, 96x96 and 128x128.
 Now, I don't have to slide all the windows over the full `scan_area` this is because the size of the vehicle changes depending on where it is in the `scan_area`.
 So I set the start and stop positions of my 4 different size windows accordingly.
 Here is an example of it:

 ![1](https://github.com/nikhil-sinnarkar/CarND-Vehicle-Detection-master/blob/master/writeup/1.png)